-Actually some of the models below aren’t labelled with an air fryer function, but a convection one instead.
+Actually, some of the models below aren’t labelled with an air fryer function, but a ‘convection oven’ or ‘convection microwave oven’ feature instead.
 I think some of them realised it was hard to get the full intense air frying mode in their microwaves.
-With the convection microwaves, you can achieve an ‘air fry’ effect by elevating the food in the unit to allow air to move all around it.
+With the convection microwave oven, you can achieve an ‘air fry’ effect by elevating the food in the unit to allow air to move all around it.
 It just won’t be quite as intense as you would get in a regular air fryer.
 If you are tight on space and really want both a microwave and an air fryer, this could be a good option all the same!

 The models I recommend below can be viewed on Amazon simply by clicking on the product image, this will be the best way to see the current situation for yourself 🙂

 This Galanz model embodies exactly what an air fryer microwave combination should be about!
 They have an intelligent smart oven mode that combines both cooking modes to give the perfect balance of browning and speed.
 This Galanz model is also very stylish looking to boot and would fit into most people’s kitchens with ease.